 Whether or not you are in the cloud, you can start by virtualizing your servers and then move to cloud computing for even more agility and increased self-service.
 Support remote offices and branch offices — manage your remote offices and branch offices with little or no local IT staff.
 Enable rapid provisioning of servers through virtualization, minimization of host configuration drift and enhanced visibility into regulatory compliance, across multiple sites.
 IT organizations are challenged by the limitations of today’s x86 servers, which are designed to run just one operating system and application at a time.
 As a result, even small data centers have to deploy many servers, each operating at just 5 to 15 percent of capacity, highly inefficient by any standard.
 Virtualization uses software to simulate the existence of hardware and create a virtual computer system.
-Doing this allows businesses to run more than one virtual system—and multiple operating systems and applications—on a single server.
+Doing this allows businesses to run more than one virtual system.

 VMware vSphere And vSphere With Operations Management

 The VMware vSphere platform, the best foundation for your apps, your cloud and your business.
 VMware vSphere helps you get the best performance, availability, and efficiency from your infrastructure and applications.
 It’s the ideal foundation for any cloud environment.
 VMware vSphere with Operations Management takes virtualization to the next level with intelligent operations management.
 It provides you better insights, resulting in improved performance and availability.
 Using server virtualization, a company can maximize the use of its server resources and reduce the number of servers required.
 The result is server consolidation, which improves efficiency and cuts costs.
 Reduce server costs with server virtualization and consolidation.
 Centralize server management and automate your data center with VMware.
 Eliminate over-provisioning, increase server utilization and limit the impact of IT by consolidating server hardware with VMware vSphere with Operations Management.